5T33Z0/Clover-Crate/01_ACPI/README.md

 ![Bildschirmfoto](https://user-images.githubusercontent.com/76865553/135732535-ca43869b-4e97-47b2-a490-9c8aa5488fa8.png)

 Some computers can only be booted with `cpus=1` or with a patched kernel (Lapic NMI patch).
-A simple analysis showed that their `MADT` table is wrong, missing NMI partitions. `Patch APIC` patches such tables on the fly.
+A simple analysis showed that their `MADT` table is wrong, missing NMI partitions. ` APIC` patches such tables on the fly.
 For a healthy computer, nothing bad will happen if enabled.
 However, I haven't seen any reports that helped anyone with anything either.

 ### Smart UPS